*Updated June 12, 2023

-*Org Charts are updated on a quarterly basis.
+Org Charts are updated quarterly.

 Myra Reece serves as the director of Environmental Affairs (EA), overseeing DHEC's environmental programs including the Bureaus of Air Quality, Water, Land and Waste Management, and Environmental Health Services, and the Office of Ocean and Coastal Resource Management.